HerSTORY

 The members of DOS embrace the principles of servant leadership.
 These principles continue to be the driving force for the execution of quality programs which addresses national body initiatives within the greater Columbus community such as Project Cradle Care, the annual SIGMA Youth Symposium and Hattie McDaniel Cancer Awareness & Health Program.

 For more than 40 years, Delta Omicron Sigma has become synonymous with excellence, leadership and youth development.
 Our Chapter exudes talent of more than 50 members ranging from educators to mental health counselors, family physicians, business managers to non-profit directors and more.
 We advise three Undergraduate Chapters at The Ohio State University, Ohio University and Wilmington College.
 We mentor girls ages 12-18 through the national Rhoer Club and advise the newly chartered Philo Affiliate known as “friends” of the sorority.
-We are proud to be recognized nationally and locally for implementing quality programs and events.

 Chapter Accomplishments